spacebabies/website/content/builds/lametric-time-tibber-realtime-kwh-price/index.md

 We have to create an URL to get data from.

 This is probably the most difficult part.
 You are going to need a web server to sit in between Tibber and LaMetric.
-You see, they don't understand each other directly so you need something to translate between them.
+You see, they don't understand each other directly, so you need something to translate between them.
 I chose to create a [Netlify](https://www.netlify.com/) website for this that has a serveless function inside.
 You can use something else too.
 All it has to do, is read JSON from Tibber and write JSON in a format that LaMetric understands.

 The source code to my website is here: <https://github.com/spacebabies/lametric.jotocorp.com>.
 Feel free to copy it, reuse it, or be inspired by it.
 It is written in JavaScript (mostly).